Haliburton

 Nearby communities include Minden (the county seat), Wilberforce, Gooderham, Irondale, Cardiff, West Guilford, Eagle Lake, and Fort Irwin.
 The area around Haliburton is known as “The Haliburton Highlands” due to its occupying an elevated spot on the Canadian Shield and its Scottish heritage.

 Not only is Haliburton known for its beautiful surroundings, parks, and lakes, but the area is also attractive due to the thriving arts and crafts scene.
-The town of Haliburton and Haliburton County host many renowned artists, sculptors, crafts-persons, and galleries to showcase and sell their work.
+The town of Haliburton and Haliburton County host many renowned artists, sculptors, craftspeople, and galleries to showcase and sell their work.

 Many people also visit Haliburton to enjoy the many cabins and cottages on the various lakes that dot the area.
 This results in a large influx of visitors and residents during the summer months, although Haliburton is considerably less busy than other Cottage Country destinations, like Muskoka Lakes.

-Haliburton County ON Homes For Sale
+Haliburton County ON Real Estate

 Haliburton homes for sale styles include a range of homes in a traditional country style.
 These include wood frame and lap siding construction, as well as quaint roof details like gambrels and dormer windows.